kevindupas/dqos_docs/src/app/[country]/page.md

 - Contact our technical support team.
 - Submit feedback directly through the app interface.

-We’re here to help you make the most of your monitoring capabilities.
+We're here to help you make the most of your monitoring capabilities.